 My beauty website (ukbeautyroom.com) is 12 characters, and my personal finance and business site (influentialgals.com) is 15 characters.
 A domain name should be no longer than this.

 By including keywords in your domain name it will help to improve your rankings on search engines and increase your traffic.

-My first website UK Beauty Room has a domain that contains 3 highly ranked keywords: UK, Beauty and Room.
-These three words all get high search traffic every day.
 I use a a chrome extension called Keyword Surfer.
 It tells you the search volume and similar keywords for any Google search, and it’s also completely FREE!

 4. Make Sure it is Unique

 Check that the name is available on Facebook, Instagram and Twitter so you can promote your site on social media.
 Also make sure the name isn’t already trademarked or copyrighted.